 For a first offense drunk driving charge, such as DWI, OWI, DUI, or UBAL, you face:

 At a minimum, a first offense drunk driving conviction will cause you to lose your driving privileges for 30 days followed by five months of restricted driving.
 Six points will be entered on your driving record.
+An impaired driving conviction will cause your driving privileges to be restricted for 90 days.
+Four points will be added to your driving record.

-Having a high BAC of= .17% or higher, known as "Super Drunk," you face up to 180 days in jail, a $700 fine plus costs, and up to two years probation.
+Having a high BAC of 0.17% or higher, known as "Super Drunk," you face up to 180 days in jail, a $700 fine plus costs, and up to two years probation.
 If convicted, there is a one year mandatory treatment and/or AA.
 A restricted license is required for one year with an interlock device after 45 days of no driving.
 Six points will be added to your driving record.

 A third drinking and driving conviction in a lifetime is a felony punishable by a minimum of 30 days in jail and fine of up to $5,000 plus court costs.
 You face a potential lifetime revocation of driving privileges and may not be able to apply for a driver license for up to five years.
-Individuals also face up to five years on probation and vehicle immobilization for at least one year if the vehicle is not forfeited.
+Individuals also face years on probation and vehicle immobilization for at least one year if the vehicle is not forfeited.

 If you are stopped for drinking and driving and you have a passenger in your vehicle who is less than 16 years old, you could face up to a year in jail and a minimum of 90 days complete loss of driving privileges in addition to any other drinking and driving charge.